greenelab/iscb-diversity-manuscript/manuscript.md

 We directly compared honoree and author results from 1997 to 2020 for the predicted proportion of white, Asian, and other categories (Fig. {@fig:racial_makeup}E).
 We found that white honorees have been significantly overrepresented and Asian honorees have been significantly underrepresented in most years.

-### Predicting Nationality with LSTM Neural Networks and Wikipedia
+### Predicting Name Origin Groups with LSTM Neural Networks and Wikipedia

-We next aimed to predict the nationality of honorees and authors.
+We next aimed to predict the name origin groups of honorees and authors.
 We constructed a training dataset with more than 700,000 name-nationality pairs by parsing the English-language Wikipedia.
-We trained a LSTM neural network on n-grams to predict nationality.
+We trained a LSTM neural network on n-grams to predict name origin regions.
 We found similar performance across 1, 2, and 3-grams; however, the classifier required fewer epochs to train with 3-grams so we used this length in the model that we term Wiki2019-LSTM.
 Our Wiki2019-LSTM returns, for each given name, a probability of that name originating from each of the specified eight regions.
 We observed a multiclass area under the receiver operating characteristic curve (AUC) score of 95.4% for the classifier, indicating that the classifier can recapitulate name origins with high sensitivity and specificity.
 For each individual region, the high AUC (above 94%, Fig. {@fig:wiki2019_lstm}A) suggests that our classifier was sufficient for use in a broad-scale examination of disparities.
 We also observed that the model was well calibrated (Fig. {@fig:wiki2019_lstm}B).
-We also examined potential systematic errors between pairs of nationality groupings with a confusion heatmap and did not find off-diagonal enrichment for any pairing (Fig. {@fig:wiki2019_lstm}C).
+We also examined potential systematic errors between pairs of name origin groupings with a confusion heatmap and did not find off-diagonal enrichment for any pairing (Fig. {@fig:wiki2019_lstm}C).

-![The Wiki2019-LSTM model ranks the true nationality of Wikipedia names highly on testing data.
+![The Wiki2019-LSTM model performs well on held-out test data.
-The area under the ROC curve is above 94% for each category, showing strong performance regardless of nationality (A).
+The area under the ROC curve is above 94% for each category, showing strong performance across origin categories (A).
 A calibration curve, computed with the caret R package, shows consistency between the predicted probabilities (midpoints of each fixed-width bin) and the observed fraction of names in each bin (B).
 Heatmap showing whether names from a given region (x-axis) received higher (purple) or lower (green) predictions for each region (y-axis) than would be expected by region prevalence alone (C).
 The values represent log~2~ fold change between the average predicted probability and the prevalence of the corresponding predicted region in the testing dataset (null).